-- The confined space incites you to stay on point and emphasize only the important.
+- The confined space incites you to stay on point and emphasize the important.

 - The isolated interaction factor.
-You can review and manipulate the index card separately from your notebook or computer, away from distractions.
+You can review and manipulate the index card separately from your denser paper notebook, computer or phone, sources of probable distractions.

 - You can afford greater mobility with the index cards, without sacrificing the analog interaction.
 Carry them in the back pocket.
 Pace the room with them.
 Drop them.
-Spill caffeinated (or fermented) beverages on them.
-Any damage is usually localized to one index card.
+Soil them with caffeinated (or fermented) beverages.
+Any damage is usually localized to one such card.

 - If you carry a moderate stack joined by a binder clip, you need not even seek another writing surface for support.